Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for cybersecurity analysts

-See how defense contractors, financial institutions, and enterprise security teams parse your credentials, tools, and clearance information.
+Checks how defense contractors, financial institutions, and enterprise security teams parse your credentials, SIEM tools, and clearance information.
+See how Resume Optimizer Pro works →

-• Parsers scan for CISSP, CEH, CompTIA Security+, CISM, and OSCP.
-Abbreviations listed only after your name without a Certifications section may not be extracted.
+• CISSP, CEH, CompTIA Security+, CISM, and OSCP must appear in a Certifications section.
+Post-name abbreviations without a section may not be extracted.

-• SIEM tool names like Splunk, CrowdStrike, SentinelOne, Palo Alto Networks, and Wireshark are hard keyword filters.
-Missing the exact product name lowers your match score even with equivalent experience.
+• Splunk, CrowdStrike, SentinelOne, Palo Alto Networks, and Wireshark are hard keyword filters.
+Missing the exact product name lowers your score even with equivalent experience.

-• Clearance levels (Top Secret, TS/SCI, Secret) must appear as plain text in the document body.
-Clearance in headers, footers, or text boxes is typically skipped by parsers.
+• Top Secret, TS/SCI, and Secret must appear as plain text in the body.
+Clearance in headers, footers, or text boxes is typically skipped.

-• Certification and clearance tables collapse into a single row when parsed, scrambling which credential belongs to which issuing body.
+• Certification and clearance tables collapse into a single row, scrambling which credential belongs to which issuing body.

-• Two-column layouts cause content to be read out of sequence.
-Incident response experience gets mixed with unrelated dates from other columns.
+• Two-column layouts mix incident response experience with unrelated dates from other columns.

-Download an ATS-optimized version with certifications in a standard section, SIEM keywords aligned to the target job description, clearance information formatted for reliable parsing, and single-column layout.
+Certifications in a standard section, SIEM keywords aligned to the description, clearance formatted for reliable parsing, single-column layout.

 Why It Matters